shekhar2010us/tdd/list_impl.md

 This initial method definition is enough to compile.
 The body of this method will be “forced” to improve when more and more tests are added.

 #### 4.1 The First Cycle
-Let’s write the first test case which makes sure that the isEmpty method returns true when the list doesn’t contain any element:
+Let’s write the first test case which makes sure that the isEmpty method returns true when the list doesn’t contain any element.

+Let's write below code in our <b>CustomListTest </b> Class

 ```
 @Test